He Became This Year’s Oscar Favourite By Going Broke Again and Again | Wealthsimple

 Four-Letter Words was well-received and even got a small distribution deal, but that didn’t mean I was suddenly rich or that people were coming out of the woodwork to bankroll my next film.
 Quite honestly, we lost every cent that was invested in Four-Letter Words.
 But there was still a way forward.
 In the span of just a few years, the economics of independent filmmaking had undergone a radical shift.
 The Dogme 95 movement of the late nineties changed things for me.
 This Danish film movement created by filmmakers Lars von Trier and Thomas Vintenberg began to show that powerful films made on tiny budgets, and even shot on standard definition mini-DV videotape instead of expensive film stock could be accepted by critics and audiences.
 Now anyone with a camera really could go out and make their own film.
 So, a fellow filmmaker Shih-Ching Tsou and I made a film for just $3,000, called Take Out, about a Chinese restaurant deliveryman.
 We had a tiny cast and no crew — our main actor, Charles Chang, helped out as our third crew member.
 Our only real costs were food, subway fare, hard drives, and blank videotapes.

-My hope is that the more stories that are told about marginalized communities and subcultures, the more awareness will spread, and the less marginalized they’ll continue to be.
+My hope is that the more stories that are told about marginalised communities and subcultures, the more awareness will spread, and the less marginalised they’ll continue to be.

 But it’s not like everything changed for me.
 There were still some lean times after Starlet.
 I wanted to make a movie about the Russian community in Brighton Beach with a $15 million budget, but couldn’t get the funding.
 I was trying to make The Florida Project for $2.5 million, but again, the financing wasn’t there.
 I was in my forties, and had to borrow money from my parents for about three months.
 It was really degrading.
 I felt really low, but I didn’t know what else to do.